raspberrypilearning/ai-LLM-prompt/en/step_3.md

 For example:

-"This is helpful, but please include more motivational quotes and have a more friendly tone."
+"This is helpful, but please include more motivational quotes and have a more friendly tone.
+"Use less complicated words and explain things like I'm a beginner."
+"Be more positive and constructive in your feedback."

 --- /task ---